Announcing our new format

 - Communication Competence: Extracting Value in Key Organizational Interactions

 Electives may be courses from within the Organizational Dynamics Programs or from another graduate degree program at Penn.
-These courses are meant to provide students with an opportunity to explore new perspectives from the many programs at the university.
+These courses are meant to provide students with an opportunity to explore new perspectives from the many programs at the University.
+Organizational Dynamics Programs courses are delivered in hybrid or online formats.
+Courses taken through other programs at Penn may be delivered in different formats, including on campus.

 For our students, the capstone experience serves as a career catalyst, whether you intend to change directions or advance on their current path.